 iptables -t mangle -A PREROUTING -i eth0 -p tcp -m tcp --dport 22 -j MARK --set-mark 1 iptables -t mangle -A PREROUTING -i eth0 -p tcp -m tcp --dport 80 -j MARK --set-mark 2

 Here is the complete code that cleans the table first, and that does logging:

 iptables -t mangle -F iptables -t mangle -X iptables -t mangle -N LOG_FWMARK1 iptables -t mangle -A LOG_FWMARK1 -j LOG --log-prefix 'iptables-mark1: ' --log-level info iptables -t mangle -A LOG_FWMARK1 -j MARK --set-mark 1 iptables -t mangle -N LOG_FWMARK2 iptables -t mangle -A LOG_FWMARK2 -j LOG --log-prefix 'iptables-mark2: ' --log-level info iptables -t mangle -A LOG_FWMARK2 -j MARK --set-mark 2 iptables -t mangle -A PREROUTING -i eth0 -p tcp -m tcp --dport 22 -j LOG_FWMARK1 iptables -t mangle -A PREROUTING -i eth0 -p tcp -m tcp --dport 80 -j LOG_FWMARK2

 To route the packets using the mark attribute, we have to use the

-ip rule command.
-It’s named policy routing.
+command.
+It is named policy routing.

 We have to create secondary routing tables that will be used when the